Updated: Feb 4

 The temptation is to give more weight to the story we know more about.
 But the invitation is to see them both just as they are - equally successful in the Kingdom of God.
 An unknown story and a known story inside the Kingdom with the same exact outcome is important because it helps us see our job as followers is not to worry about how the details are or are not shared.
 Our job in the Kingdom is to walk with the King.
 His job is to do the rest.

 In the Kingdom of God, your main concern is to walk with the King.
 You actually don’t have to worry for one second about what others are seeing or not seeing.
 You don’t have to prove your walk or even proclaim your story - you just get to walk with him.
-Interestingly enough, as you walk with him, he will open some doors for you to share and he will also close doors when he doesn't want you to share.
+Interestingly enough, as you walk with him, you will find time to share the story God is writing.

 The Bible was divinely inspired and the fact that Elijah was in it more than Enoch means nothing more than those are the stories God wanted to use.